hishizuka/pizero_bikecomputer/doc/software_installation.md

 <img width="400" alt="menu-09-network" src="https://user-images.githubusercontent.com/12926652/206076207-9a284166-ce16-4589-8ef3-b428ee09e7a5.png">

 - BT Tethering
-  - If `/usr/local/bin/bt-pan` is available, start bluetooth tethering with devices of [BT_ADDRESS_section](#bt_address-section) in setting.conf.
+  - If dbus and bluez is available, start bluetooth tethering with devices of [BT_ADDRESS_section](#bt_address-section) in setting.conf.
-  - Latest Raspberry Pi OS has only python version 3, so bt-pan must be modified to work with python version 3(not shown).
-- Phone Msg
+- GadgetBridge
-  - This is experimental.
-Assume wifi or bluetooth network(Use tethering when outdoors).
-  - Start http server and receive messages via GET method.
-  - The http address is http://address:8080/message?app={app}&title={title}&message={message}
-  - The IP address can be get from "IP Address".
-  - Phone notifications can be forwarded by Android [MacroDroid](https://play.google.com/store/apps/details?id=com.arlosoft.macrodroid) or iOS Shortcuts.
+  - (In progress) Install [GadgetBridge](https://gadgetbridge.org) Android app and toggle on.
+  - Do pairing in the GadgetBridge app as Bangle.js.
   - <img width="400" alt="message" src="https://user-images.githubusercontent.com/12926652/206078983-fcf6b101-21c5-4c12-a118-d25a1e133d6a.png">

 ## Settings